xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ---

-In the real world, there are many cases where we would like all members of a set/population/... to satisfy a certain property but it is not practical (or possible) to test them all.
+In the real world, there are many cases where we would like all members of a set/population/... to satisfy a certain property, but it is not practical (or possible) to test them all.

 The set might be too big, individual tests themselves too time-consuming, or